MaoZiming/papers/1-basic-os/01-address-translation.md

   * Contains
     * Code: the instructions
     * Stack
-      * Grows due to function calls, etc.
-      * The program, while it is running, uses a stack to keep track of where it is in the function call chain as well as to allocate local variables and pass parameters and return values to and from routines.
+      * Function call chain
+      * Local variables and input and output.
     * Heap: heap is used for dynamically-allocated, user-managed memory
+    * Data: Global Variables, static variables.
   * Why placing the stack and heap like this?
     * Each wishes to grow
       * ![stack-heap-grow](images/01-address-translation/stack-heap-grow.png)
-      * Stack: Local Variables, Function Call Information
-      * Data: Global Variables, Static Variables
   * The heap thus starts just after the code (at 1KB) and grows downward (say when a ser requests more memory via `malloc()`); the stack starts at 16KB and grows upward (say when a user makes a procedure call).
 * Goals:
   * The address space of a process contains all of the memory state of the running program.